Friday the 13th Part VIII: Jason Takes Manhattan: Plot

-They row to New York where Jason stalks them through the streets.
-Rennie is kidnapped by a pair of drug addicts, and the group splits up to find help.
-Julius fights Jason but becomes exhausted after Jason does not go down and gets decapitated by a single punch from Jason.
+They row to New York City, where Jason stalks them through the streets.
+Rennie is kidnapped by Homes and Jojo, a pair of drug addicts, and the group splits up to find help.
+Julius fights Jason on a rooftop but becomes exhausted after Jason does not go down after a series of punches, and then gets decapitated by a single punch from Jason.
 Rennie escapes from Jason when he kills the punks that kidnapped her.
 She runs into Sean, and they reunite with the teachers and the NYPD before Jason kills the officer who is helping them.
 Rennie crashes a police car after a vision of Jason distracts her.
-Van Deusen is incinerated in the car when it explodes, and it is revealed that McCulloch is responsible for Rennie's fear of water, having pushed her into the lake as a child.
+Colleen is incinerated in the car when it explodes, and it is revealed that Charles is responsible for Rennie's fear of water, having pushed her into the lake as a child.
 They leave him behind, and Jason drowns him in a barrel of toxic waste.

 Jason chases Rennie and Sean into the subway, where Sean incapacitates Jason by pushing him onto the third rail.
-When Jason revives, he chases them through Times Square to a diner, and then to the sewers where they encounter a worker.
+When Jason revives, he chases them through Times Square to a diner and then into the sewers, where they encounter a worker.
 He warns them that the sewers will be flooded with toxic waste at midnight.
 Jason appears and kills the worker before knocking Sean unconscious.
-Rennie throws a vat of toxic waste into Jason's face.
+Rennie throws a vat of toxic waste into Jason's face, causing his skin to melt away.
 She and Sean climb a ladder as Jason staggers after them.
-The sewers flood, and Jason, reminded of his childhood drowning, vomits water.
-The wastewater overcomes Jason, causing his face to melt away.
-When the water recedes, Sean and Rennie witness what appears to be Jason as an unconscious child.
-Sean and Rennie make their way back to the street where they are reunited with Rennie's dog Toby in Times Square.
+The sewers flood, and Jason is reminded of his childhood drowning and vomits water.
+The wastewater overcomes Jason, washing his body away.
+When the water recedes, Rennie once again sees her vision of Jason as an unconscious child for the final time, finally conquering her longtime fear.
+Sean and Rennie return to the street, reuniting with Rennie's dog Toby in Times Square.

 Cast

-In addition, Amber Pawlick and Timothy Burr Mirkovich appear as young Rennie and young Jason, respectively.
-Ken Kirzinger, who would go on to portray Jason in Freddy vs. Jason, appears in this film as the cook who confronts Jason.
-Kirzinger served as a stunt coordinator for the film, and doubles as Jason in two short stunt scenes.
+In addition, Amber Pawlick and Timothy Burr Mirkovich appear as young Rennie and young Jason, respectively, and Todd Caldecott and Tiffany Paulsen appear in the film's open as Jim Miller and Suzi Donaldson.
+Sam Sarkar and Michael Benyaer appears as gang members Homes and Jojo.
+Fred Henderson appears as Chief Petty Officer Jim Carlson, David Jacox appears as a boxer, Roger Barnes appears as an Irish NYPD offier and David Longworth appears as a sanitation engineer.
+Ken Kirzinger, who would go on to portray Jason Voorhees in Freddy vs. Jason, appears uncredited in this film as the Times Square diner cook who confronts Jason.
+Kirzinger served as a stunt coordinator for this film, and doubles as Jason Voorhees in two short stunts.